Engee documentation

 rxpulses, mfgain = matchedfilter(rxpulses); # отклик после согласованной фильтрации

-The matched filter introduces an internal delay, so the location of the peak (the output sample with the maximum SNR) no longer matches the true target location.
+The matched filter introduces an internal delay, so the location of the peak no longer matches the true location of the target.
 To compensate for this delay, we move the output of the matched filter forward and add zeros at the end.
-Note that in real systems, since the data is accumulated continuously, there will be no end of the array.
+Note that in real systems, since data accumulates continuously, there will be no end to the array.

 In [ ]: